What is a Measured Survey? 2026 Guide

 Article By: Tom Ayre

-In this article we explain what a measured survey is and why they are crucial when undertaking building work.
+In this article, we explain what a measured survey is and why it is an essential first step for any building project in 2026.

 Contents